Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

     print("Error: %s" % response["error_text"])
 ```

-If the user has verified their identity using their phone, when you run this code and pass in the code generated in the previous step as *CODE*, your program will print  a message letting you now the verification was succesful.
+Suppose the user has verified their identity using their phone when you run this code and pass in the code generated in the previous step.
+In that case, your program will print a message letting you know the verification was successful.
 Otherwise, your code will throw an error.

-### Final Thoughts

 With its convenience, ubiquity, and high open rates, SMS is a cornerstone of business communication.
 Because of its frequent use in the business world, all programmers need to be familiar with SMS is and how to send an SMS message.

+### Final Thoughts

 Now that you've read this guide, I hope you have a basic understanding of SMS and are ready to continue learning more about this communication method that is only growing more important.